Albert-Wang1010/comm-circuits-proj/README.md

 **Author:** Albert Wang
 **Institution:** Columbia University, Department of Electrical Engineering
-**Contact:** aw3741@columbia.edu
+**Contact:** aw3741@stanford.edu

+Course project completed with Christopher Moronta and Caitlin O'Dea.

 ---

-## Acknowledgments

-The author thanks Christopher Moronta and Caitlin O'Dea for contributions to the audio-chain design and iterative simulation debugging.

----

-*For questions about the design methodology, technical details, or collaboration opportunities, please refer to the paper first, then contact via email.*
+*For questions about the design methodology or technical details, please refer to the paper first, then contact via email.*